HackeSta/WSRPG-Time-Fetch-API/README.md

 string gameTime = TimeFetch.getHour().ToString() + ":" + TimeFetch.getMinute().ToString();
 ```
+*Timer based usage can be found in WSTimeFetch-Test*

 ## Notes
 * **The time doesn't tick on its own, it just gets the value from memory**